rhstephens/pysc2_more_minigames/README.md

 ### Trigger Module

 That's all we need from the Terrain Module.
 Next, we want to work on this Minigame's `Triggers`.
 Triggers allow us to modify the game state whenever a certain event happens.
 This event can be almost anything that occurs in StarCraft II - from an amount of time elapsing to a certain Unit using an ability.
+The general flow of a Trigger is as follows:

+ 1. **Events:** Some event in the game has happened, activating an instance of this trigger.
+ 2. **Conditions:** Before performing any actions, ensure that *all* of the listed conditions are satisfied.
+If any condition returns false, no actions are performed.
+ 3. **Actions:** A list of actions carried out in sequential order.

-There is plenty of user-made documentation on triggers and if you get lost going forward, check out [SC2Mapster Tutorials](https://sc2mapster.gamepedia.com/Tutorials).
+There are plenty of user-made tutorials on triggers and if you get lost going forward, check out [SC2Mapster Tutorials](https://sc2mapster.gamepedia.com/Tutorials).

 To start working with triggers, open up the `Trigger Module` shown at #3 above.
 You will see this: